telerik/winforms-docs/gridview/columns/column-types/gridviewdatetimecolumn.md

 {{endregion}}

 ## DateTimeKind property

 This property allows you to transform the date/time values from database to the local time.
-By default __RadGridView__ supposes that the date/time values are stored in UTC in database.
+By default __RadGridView__ supposes that the date/time values are stored in UTC in the database.

 | Member Name | Description |
 | ------ | ------ |